 More specifically, the E-UTRAN component consists of a single stack called an “eNodeB” station.
 This station is responsible for controlling the radio communications between the UE and the EPC elements.
 Note that a UE can only communicate with a single eNodeB in a single communication.

-The research was performed using a UNISOC modem and communications between the MME component and the UE stack (Android device).
-Figure 2 shows the protocol stack of the modem—the non-access layer (NAS) layer hosts EPS and EMM signaling.
+The research was carried out using a UNISOC modem and communications between the MME component and the UE stack (Android device).
+Figure 2 shows the modem's protocol stack—the non-access layer (NAS) layer hosts EPS and EMM signaling messages.

 Figure 2: High-level diagram illustrating the LTE protocol stacks